dS JT Gravity and Double-Scaled SYK: Static Patch Horizon Holography

 \section{Static Patch Horizon Holography}

 \quad \ Our framework for de Sitter holography will be static patch horizon holography as discussed/defined in \cite{Susskind:2021esx,Susskind:2021omt,Susskind:2021dfc}.
-In particular, it is assumed that the holographic degrees of freedom encoding a de Sitter static patch reside on the stretched horizon a Planckian distance\footnote{The only place in this paper where the precise location of the stretched horizon plays a role is in the derivation of the timescale $t_* \sim \ell\log(S)$ controlling the emergence of the bulk from the one-sided retarded two-point function.
-This timescale is preserved as long as the distance between the stretched and mathematical horizons remains polynomial in the Planck length.} from the mathematical horizon as in \eqref{rsh} and figure \ref{stretch} below.
+In particular, it is assumed that the holographic degrees of freedom encoding a de Sitter static patch reside on the stretched horizon a microscopic distance $\equiv \ell_{\mathrm{s}}$ from the mathematical horizon as in \eqref{rsh} and figure \ref{stretch} below.
+We assume the microscopic distance $\ell_{\mathrm{s}}$ to be polynomial in the Planck length\footnote{By the ``Planck length" here we mean the inverse of the $(2 + 1)$-dimensional Newton constant.
+The only place in this paper where the precise location of the stretched horizon plays a role is in the derivation of the timescale $t_* \sim \ell\log(S)$ controlling the emergence of the bulk from the one-sided retarded two-point function.} $\ell_{\mathrm{P}}$ so that